-Keema ( Mutton Mince) is one of the most famous non veg dish, though keema has lots of variations like green mutor keema ( Click here for recipe ) , green keema rice ( Click here for recipe ) , keema biryani and there are loads of appetizers made of keema ( mutton mince ), but here I am sharing masala keema, this masala keema is tossed in whole and grounded spices, to taste as delicious as it looks, the vibrant red colour adds a glory, and justifies it as a NON VEGETARIAN dish.
+Masala Keema ( Mutton Mince) is one of the most famous non veg dish, though keema has lots of variations like green mutor keema , green keema rice, keema biryani and there are loads of appetizers made of ( mutton mince ).
+Here I am sharing masala keema, this masala keema is tossed in whole and grounded spices, to taste as delicious as it looks.
+The vibrant red color adds a glory, and justifies it as a NON VEGETARIAN dish.

-But for me, keema only means masaledar , tari- dar delicious spicy mutton mince.
-I do not remember when did I start having it but yes I can say since child hood, as being raised up in a typical muslim ( follower of Islam) family where non veg is the only dish served every day.
-I still remember my grand ma use to not like the food unless it did not have tari on it, she had a saying " woh gosht ka saalan hi kya jisme tari na ho,, tari se hi kubsurati aati hai " ( Its of no use if the mutton gravy do not have tari on it, in fact tari makes all the non veg curries looks beautiful).
-Stayed under my grand ma's influence I too have formed such notions, like good tari on non veg dish is complete must, but I also agree that too much of oil is not good for health as per the doctors.
+For me keema only means masaledar keema, tari- dar delicious spicy mutton mince.
+I do not remember when did I start having it but yes I can say since child hood.
+Being raised up in a typical muslim ( follower of Islam) family where non veg is the only dish served every day.
+I still remember my grand ma use to not like the food unless it did not have tari on it.
+She had a saying ” woh gosht ka saalan hi kya jisme tari na ho,, tari se hi kubsurati aati hai ” ( Its of no use if the mutton gravy do not have tari on it, in fact tari makes all the non veg curries looks beautiful).
+Stayed under my grand ma’s influence I too have formed such notions, like good tari on non veg dish is must.
+But I also agree that too much of oil is not good for health.

-You must be thinking what am i talking, masaledar and tari dar , so here I proudly say that masale-dar means spicy and tari-dar means oil that floats on the surface of any non veg dish , its usually seen after the completion of cooking of any non veg cuisine, though for this ( tari) you have to add good amount of oil while cooking where as mutton, chicken, keema they also release some amount of oil, mutton and chicken has charbi ( fats) attached to them where as keema is minced with fat only.
-Well, now many have gvien up on tari ( oil that floats on the surface of any kind of gravies ) though , and so did I.... but little bit is perfectly fine..what say ?
+You must be thinking what am i talking, masaledar and tari dar.
+So here I proudly say that masale-dar means spicy and tari-dar means oil that floats on the surface of any non veg dish.
+Its usually seen after the completion of cooking of any non veg cuisine, though for this ( tari) you have to add good amount of oil while cooking.
+In mutton, chicken, keema they also release some amount of oil, mutton and chicken has charbi ( fats) attached to them where as keema is minced with fat only.
+Well, now many have given up on tari ( oil that floats on the surface of any kind of gravies ) though , and so did I. But little bit is perfectly fine..what say?

 250 – 300 gms keema ( lamb’s mince)